ChesterHsieh/ChesterHsieh.github.io/_posts/UnderConstruction/draft2019-09-30-SQLAdvanced.md

 Example SELECT  DATEDIFF(year,  '2017/08/25',  '2011/08/25')  AS  DateDiff;
 **BETWEEN** can be apply to date format.

-## pick the maximum concept

-- There's should be columns names.
-- Select more columns to avoid the duplicated.
-Not using *distinct*
-- Create joins with INNER JOIN rather than WHERE
-- Use Sliding Window technique to maintain data

 # Question STACK
 why cast ?